grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 -   `logs.pod_logs.gatherMethod` - The default method, "volumes", means that the Grafana Alloy instance for logs will gather logs by mounting hostPath volumes to the Pod log location on each Kubernetes Cluster Node.
-The other method, "api", means that Alloy will gather logs by streaming them from the Kubernetes API Server.
+The other method, `api`, means that Alloy will gather logs by streaming them from the Kubernetes API Server.

 ### Customize how logs are processed